Need a special offer?Find out if your project fits.

 This guide will help you migrate from WebDataRocks to Flexmonster in your Vue 3 project.

-The migration process is simple.
-Flexmonster is embedded in a Vue 3 application similarly to WebDataRocks.
-In addition, the code you’ve created around the WebDataRocks component will require only minor changes.
+The migration process is simple: Flexmonster is embedded in a Vue 3 application similarly to WebDataRocks, so the code you’ve created around the WebDataRocks component will require only minor changes.

 Step 1.
 Install Flexmonster CLI